matthew-davis/bliss-keyboard/README.md

 ### Tasks
 * Menu Logic
   * Add in tooltips for each character
-  * Add in POS colours for each character

 * Structure
   * Build functionality to display them flexibly and responsively